 How does it work?

 An administrator generates and begins a queue manager including commands.
 Finally, the queue manager has regularly begun automatically while the operating system drives.
-(What is IBM WebSphere MQ)

 Applications and additional queue managers can then attach to it to transmit and accept messages.

 An application or administrator builds a queue or a topic.
 Queues and issues are objects that are retained and saved by a queue manager.